NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Dragon Wings (Own Speed).md

-Granted by casting [[Spells/Dragon Wings|Dragon Wings]] and gaining a fly Speed equal to your Speed.
+Granted by casting [[Dragon Wings|Dragon Wings]] and gaining a fly Speed equal to your Speed.

 *Source: Pathfinder Core Rulebook*
 *OGL*